Portfolio OS Engineering Strategy

 05

-• What does the current system look like?
-What tools do agents use today?
+• What tools do agents use today?
+What's the biggest daily frustration?

 • What data is already available and what's missing?

-• How does the no-code/AI team work today?
+• How does the no-code/AI team work?
 What's the handoff process?

 • Who are the key stakeholders in Operations and Service?